Ap0c/pouch-music-server/README.md

 # Music Server

 A means of serving music files over a local network, and a web app to control playback.
+Also includes capabilities for retrieving metadata from an iTunes plist.
+Exists mainly for experimentation purposes, specifically to explore the capabilities of [PouchDB](http://pouchdb.com).
+A personal project, not meant for use in production (partly because it's really slow!).

 ## Build